 As many of the world's population travel more and natural sights are becoming overcrowded by tourists, the need for proper sanitary conditions in sensitive areas without access to water and sewage is crucial.
 Many mountain vistas around the world are unprepared for the active, mountain climbing tourism that has increased significantly over the past years.
 This, too, creates a serious health problem.

-We mark The World Toilet Day, November 19th, in our calendar.
-Maybe you can, too?
+We celebrate World Toilet Day, November 19th.
+Perhaps you will too?

 Read more about our incineration technology and sustainability goals: